 Market Development and Investor Confidence

-FII investment in India has contributed to the evolution of more robust financial markets.
+Foreign institutional investors in India have contributed to the evolution of more robust financial markets.
 FIIs often prefer transparent, efficient markets, pushing regulators and companies to adopt higher standards.

 Their presence also boosts retail investor confidence.
 When global funds invest in Indian stocks, it sends a strong signal of trust in the country’s economic outlook.